 An appeal can be lodged by any of the appraisal consultees and can be considered at an oral hearing or by written submission.

-Consultees have 15 working days from the day the final draft guidance is issued to consultees and commentators in which to make an appeal.
+Consultees have 15 working days to make an appeal, starting from the day the final draft guidance is issued to consultees and commentators .
 Appeals must be submitted in writing and must fall within one or more of the two grounds of appeal.

 The grounds of appeal are: